 If you want to pull it off, you’ve got to get creative with your undergarments.
 Keep reading »

 Another reason you bra-less babes should wear a brassiere … Super-supportive underwear saved the life of a 57-year-old woman in Detroit when it deflected a bullet.
 A group of men broke into her neighbor’s house, and when she spotted them, one of the men fired a gun at her.
 Little did he know, she was wearing a formidable underwire bra!
 Cops said her brassiere “slowed the bullet down,” and even though she was injured, she didn’t die.
 And all my push-up bra has ever done for me is gotten me leered at.
 (While “life-saved-by-underwire-bra” is a great story, it’s not as great as the woman whose hair weave took a bullet for her.
 Now that’s loyalty.)
 [Reuters] Keep reading »

 Lately, we’ve been noticing that guys are losing interest in thong underwear — and we couldn’t be happier.
 Really, whose butt looks good in those things?
 So that’s why we’re psyched about practical cotton briefs from Boulder, CO, lingerie store T-Bar.
 Emblazoned with a Wild West-style logo, these underoos are perfect for riding your stallion. [$18.50, The T-Bar]

-We’re giving away five T-Bar underoos and Stingers T-shirts, but you have to work if you want two pairs of the most comfortable sexy underwear out there.
-The three best commenters for this coming week — from today, Friday, Feb.
-6, through Thursday, Feb.
-12 — will win one.
+We’re giving away five T-Bar underoos and Stingers T-shirts, but you have to work if you want them.
+The five best commenters for this coming week — from today, Friday, April.
+3 through Thursday, April 9 — will be awarded with one.
 So, be as clever, smart, and original as you can!
 Click HERE to read the official rules.
 Keep reading »